 After the mega success of Obsession, Calvin Klein followed up with Eternity in 1988.
 Both are very strong scents, with Obsession being more exotic and Eternity being very floral.

 To this very day, I wear Obsession when I want to fell sexy and Eternity when I want to feel beautiful and feminine.
-(And as a side note, Eternity is one of my favorite scents of all time for men, along with Aqua di Gio and Ed Hardy Love & Luck.)
+(And as a side note, Eternity is one of my favorite scents for men, along with Aqua di Gio and Ed Hardy Love & Luck.)
+[You can purchase Eternity for Women at Amazon.]

 My dad absolutely hated this fragrance.
-He was stuck in a house with three women who loved to wear it, so he used to refer to it as “rat poison.”
+He used to refer to it as “rat poison.”
 Every time I wear it today, I laugh when I think about him.
 That’s the thing about signature scents, or scents in general.
 They take you back to another place and time.
 They help you relive good memories.
 Luckily for me, the manfriend does not share my father’s feelings about Poision, and he makes sure I have a bottle in my stocking every Christmas.
 He’s a good manfriend.
 And a good Santa.
+[Pick your Poison at Amazon.]

-I do have other, more modern favorite scents in my perfume collection.
-Some of favorites these days include Gucci Rush, Estee Lauder’s Pleasures and Rapture by Victoria’s Secret.
+I do have other, more modern favorite scents in my perfume collection, including Gucci Rush, Estee Lauder’s Pleasures and Rapture by Victoria’s Secret (now discontinued.)
 But these four classics from the Big 80’s take me back to a much simpler time in my life.
-A time when Mom and Dad paid for everything (including said fragrances!)
+A time when Mom and Dad paid for everything, including my fragrance collection.

 My dad passed away in 1998 and my mom left us in 2016.
 To say that I’m nostalgic for those eighties days is an understatement.
 That’s why I’m so thankful for the power of scent.
 It allows me to carry those wonderful memories with me on a daily basis.